lukebelieves/lukebelieves.github.io/about.md

 I love reading, mostly literatures.
 I think Haruki Murakami is a fascinating writer.
 Regarding to movies, my favorite one is *Eat Drink Man Woman* (a.k.a., "Yin shi nan nu") directed by Ang Lee.
 Speaking of music, I like the cello : )

-I really want to be a craftsman, creating things (i.e., computer programs, novels, paintings, music and food, among others) with my own hands and sharing them with my dear friends and families.
+I really want to be a good craftsman, creating things (i.e., computer programs, novels, paintings, music and food, among others) with my own hands and sharing them with my dear friends and families.
 <br />
 <br />
 <br />